Tax Software for Expatriates

 There are several tax pitfalls that you should be aware of.
-One is qualifying for the Foreign Earned Income Exclusion using the bona fide or physical presence tests.
+One is ensuring that you actually qualify for the Foreign Earned Income Exclusion using the bona fide or physical presence tests.
 This can be a tricky area, particularly for expats who just moved overseas.
+Generally, you must have lived abroad for at least 330 days in the past 12 months to qualify for this exclusion, though there are some slightly different rules for those who are established resident aliens in a foreign country.

 Second, some expats are better off taking the Foreign Tax Credit (Form 1116) instead of the exclusion on Form 2555.
 However, once you start using one method, you cannot switch to the other method without first asking the IRS for permission to change your accounting methods.
 You may want to consult with a tax professional who has plenty of experience in preparing expat and international tax returns.

 Of course, each taxpayer who files or is claimed as a dependent on a U.S. tax return will need a social security number (SSN) or individual taxpayer identification number (ITIN).
 You could owe taxes in two countries—your country of residence and the United States.
 Your U.S. taxes are based on worldwide income.